mikewesthad/Columbia-GES-FA2019/unity-c#-style-guide.md

 See the [StyleCop docs](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/documentation/SA1201.md) for a more detailed order.

+## Avoid Magic Numbers

+[Magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) are values with unexplained meanings, e.g. `health -= 5`.
+In those places, prefer variables and/or serialized fields, like `health -= attackDamage`.
+This will make your code both more readable and flexible.

 ## Remove Unused Code

 - Remove unused Unity methods from the Unity template - e.g. empty `Start` or `Update` methods.